 Malta is already ahead of game in the iGaming Industry with at least one hundred gaming licenses issued and operating from the Islands and over one hundred and twenty licenses awaiting approval.
 There are numerous ICT companies also set up in Malta including UniBlue Systems Ltd., Microsoft (representative office) as well as others multi-national companies.
 Many ICT companies are lady in waiting for Smart City, which is a € 698 million development that will house major corporations in the south of the Islands and will create over 5, 500 new jobs.
 The Government is looking to increase the Finance Industry input to the GDP from 12% to 25%, increasing the workforce to 10, 000.
 The tourism figures last year increased by 11% due to the help of low cost airlines as well as the new development and extension of five star hotels.Higher education is on the rise, Malta has just invested € 900 million in a new hospital and foreign investment in manufacturing has also increased dramatically owing to the beneficial taxes that they are eligible to attain.

-Although the real estate industry is not a key area of Vision 2015, the huge investments into the infrastructure and the attraction of various Blue Chip companies into Smart City, amongst various other key factors mentioned above will draw the demand from customers wanting to buy or rent property in Malta.
+Although the real estate industry is not a key area of Vision 2015, the huge investments into the infrastructure and the attraction of various Blue Chip companies into Smart City, amongst various other key factors mentioned above will draw the demand from customers wanting to buy or rent a property for sale or rent in Malta.

 In a nutshell, there is a lot happening to Malta that you may not know which could help an investor to make the decision to investigate further the possibilities of investing on the Islands.
 There are various major projects as well as other good investments in the Maltese Property Market that can be of interest to you with hardly any restriction for EU citizens or residence.